hbc/NGS_Data_Analysis_Summer2016/sessionIV/lessons/06_biological_databases_Ensembl.md

 The BioMart tool for data mining the Ensembl database is easy to use and requires three steps:

-- **Choose a dataset.** The dropdown menu allows you to choose from the Ensembl Gene, Ensembl Variation, Ensembl Regulation, and Vega databases.
+1. **Choose a dataset.** The dropdown menu allows you to choose from the Ensembl Gene, Ensembl Variation, Ensembl Regulation, and Vega databases.
 You will then be able to choose your species of interest.
-- **Select your filters or inputs.** You can restrict your query using various criteria, such as genomic region, specific genes, particular variants, etc.
+2. **Select your filters or inputs.** You can restrict your query using various criteria, such as genomic region, specific genes, particular variants, etc.
-- **Choose the attributes to output.** You have a wide range of attributes that you can choose your query to output, such as features, structures, and sequence information.
+3. **Choose the attributes to output.** You have a wide range of attributes that you can choose your query to output, such as features, structures, and sequence information.

 ![biomart_homepage](../img/biomart_query.png)

-1. Let's use BioMart to information on genomic location and transcript count for the gene list we created in our previous homework, [sigOE_hw.txt](https://raw.githubusercontent.com/hbc/NGS_Data_Analysis_Course/master/sessionIV/results/sigOE_hw.txt).
+Let's use BioMart to information on genomic location and transcript count for the gene list we created in our previous homework, [sigOE_hw.txt](https://raw.githubusercontent.com/hbc/NGS_Data_Analysis_Course/master/sessionIV/results/sigOE_hw.txt).
 Download this dataset by clicking on the link if you do not already have it on your computer.

+**Step 1: Choose a dataset**
-2. Click on `Dataset` and choose the database `Ensembl Genes 83` and `Homo sapiens genes(GRCh38.p5)`.
+Click on `Dataset` and choose the database `Ensembl Genes 83` and `Homo sapiens genes(GRCh38.p5)`.
 _**NOTE:** if we wanted to use an older version of BioMart, we could click on the lower right-hand link to `View in archive site`._

+**Step 2: Select your filters or inputs**
-3. Click on `Filters`.
+Click on `Filters`.
 Expand `GENE` and click on the box next to `Input external references ID list`.
 Choose `HGNC symbol(s)` from the drop-down menu.
-4. Either choose the file `sigOE_hw.txt` or copy and paste the gene names in the file into the text box.
+Either choose the file `sigOE_hw.txt` or copy and paste the gene names in the file into the text box.

+**Step 3: Choose the attributes to output**
-5. Now click on `Attributes`.
-Keep `Features` selected.
+Click on `Attributes`and keep `Features` selected.

-6. Expand `GENE` and choose the following:
+Expand `GENE` and choose the following:

 	- Ensembl Gene ID
 	- Description